-Building your online presence can be time consuming because it’s not just something that happens overnight.
+Building your nonprofit's online presence can be time-consuming because it’s not just something that happens overnight.
 It takes know-how, effort, and patience.
-But it’s also critical because your online presence is what allows people to find, interact, learn, like and trust your organization.
+But it’s also critical because your nonprofit's online presence is what allows people to find, interact, learn, like and trust your organization.

 If you update your site once a week, you are sending a new message to the number of new visitors and returning visitors each and every week.
 These are users that are more likely to talk, like, share, and engage with your organization if they can connect with your cause on a regular basis.